techpipehitter/bvd_example_scripts/README.md

 # BVD Example Scripts

-Scripts to help get started with Micro Focus Business Value Dashboard (BVD) version 10.12
+Python(2.7) scripts to help get started with Micro Focus Business Value Dashboard (BVD) version 10.12

 I assume that these will work with newer versions as well, I just haven't tested it.